pumpitupdev/pumpos/README.md

 1. USB adapter or similar external device.
 1. Check that the connected disk is recognized by the system, e.g. `lsblk`.
 1. Have game data to deploy ready on your host system in a directory, e.g.
-`piu-data`.
-This folder contains one sub-folder for each game identical to the directory structure in this repositories `dist/piu/data` folder, e.g.
+`pumpdata/data`.
+This folder contains one sub-folder for each game identical to the directory structure in this repositories `dist/piu/base/pumpos/data` folder, e.g.
 ```
-piu-data
+pumpdata
+  data
     01_1st
       game.zip
       lib-local.zip
       lib-ld.zip
       piu
       version
     02_2nd
       ...
     03_obg
       ...
     ...
+  ...
 ```
 1. A distribution package of pumptools, the `pumptools.zip` file.
+1. Optional: A distributation package of SGL, the `sgl-linux.zip` file.
+1. Optional: SGL assets for PIU/ITG, e.g. `sgldata/data/piu` housing the assets.

 ### Using the scripts
 In general, you can always just run `./pumpos.sh` to get a list of available